Welcome to my blog.

 This is a partial summary of some ideas which are contained in one of the articles on this website – Our culture of permanent adolescence – anger, stress and other addictions By the way, I am very aware that this article is long and dense.
 Too much so for a website.
 So I have now inserted a much shorter summary at the beginning of the article.

 Parenting note.
 This idea fed into my note about parenting on this website.
 Having benefited hugely from attending a parenting course many years ago, (as well as reading books and attending a workshop with Steve) I went on to train and then deliver such courses at various schools and organisations.
 The notes that I used and offered to participants are at Some ideas about parenting

 Workshops.
-The most recent development has been running workshops.
+As I mention, over the last few years I have been running workshops.
 These were initially within my own firm and subsequently for other firms and barristers’ chambers and national organisations like the Association of Lawyers for Children and the Family Law Bar Association (FLBA) and Immigration Law Practitioners Association.
 These offerings were initially along the lines of a somewhat simplistic “stress management model“.
 Please see the various articles here on stress busting or “How to be a Happier, Healthier, more Efficient and Ever Youthful Workaholic!”
 Stress and looking after ourselves – a 15 minute read

 More recently the workshop for the FLBA was recorded and is the first article on the website My first webinar 6 May.